jcmikkelsen/XMAS/README.md

 # XMAS
-Christmas 2019 demo for ESP32 microcontroller on the LilyGO TTGO T-display board.
+Christmas 2019 demo for ESP32 microcontroller on the LilyGO TTGO T-Display board.
 Displays a flashing Christmas tree and a static greeting text.
 Also provides a WiFi hotspot for customizing the animation and the text.

 Read more about the T-Display board here: